NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

      - one of 'prompt-tuning', 'p-tuning', or 'inference'
    * - **model.language_model_path**
      - string
-     - Path to the GPT language model .nemo file you want to use for prompt learning, not needed if ``restore_path`` is set
+     - Path to the GPT/T5 language model .nemo file you want to use for prompt learning, not needed if ``restore_path`` is set
    * - **model.restore_path**
      - string
-     - Path to a .nemo file of existing ``MegatronGPTPromptLearningModel`` that has already been prompt tuned or p-tuned on at least one task.
+     - Path to a .nemo file of existing ``MegatronGPTPromptLearningModel`` or ``MegatronT5PromptLearningModel`` that has already been prompt tuned or p-tuned on at least one task.
 P-tuned or prompt tuned in this training session will be added to this model's `prompt_table`.
 Should be set to ``null`` if none.
    * - **model.new_tasks**
      - list of strings
      - List of new tasknames to be prompt or p-tuned,